Contactless cavity sensing of superfluid stiffness in atomically thin 4Hb-TaS$_2$

-To achieve quantitative understanding, we develop a circuit model to convert $f_0'$ and $\kappa'$ to sample conductance $\sigma = \sigma_1 + i\sigma_2$.
-We start by considering the un-meandered sample resonator as shown in Fig.~\ref{Fig_3}(a).
+Here we introduce the circuit model that maps between $f_0'$, $\kappa'$ and the sample conductance $\sigma = \sigma_1 + i\sigma_2$.
+We start by considering the sample resonator as shown in Fig.~\ref{Fig_Circuit}(a).
 To best model the tapered section and the irregular sample shape, we discretize the structure into many segments, each with their own cross-sectional geometry. $Z_{\text{in},m}$, the input impedance at the end of segment $m$, is related to $Z_{\text{in},m-1}$ by~\cite{pozar_microwave_2011}

 where the characteristic impedance

 and propagation constant

 Here, $d_m$ is the length of segment~$m$, $\omega=2\pi f$ is the angular frequency, and $R_m$, $L_m$, $G_m$, and $C_m$ are the distributed resistance, inductance, admittance, and capacitance for the CPW segment~$m$, respectively.
 The phasor convention here follows Ref.~\cite{pozar_microwave_2011}.